Yak: Physiology

 Yak physiology is well adapted to high altitudes, having larger lungs and heart than cattle found at lower altitudes, as well as greater capacity for transporting oxygen through their blood, due to the persistence of foetal haemoglobin throughout life.
-Conversely, yaks have trouble thriving at lower altitudes, and are prone to suffering from heat exhaustion above about 15 C. Further adaptations to the cold include a thick layer of subcutaneous fat, and an almost complete lack of functional sweat glands.
+Conversely, yaks have trouble thriving at lower altitudes, and are prone to suffering from heat exhaustion above about 15 C. Further adaptations to the cold include a thick layer of subcutaneous fat and an almost complete lack of functional sweat glands.

 Compared with domestic cattle, the rumen of yaks is unusually large, relative to the omasum.
-This likely allows them to consume greater quantities of low-quality food at a time, and to ferment it longer so as to extract more nutrients.
+This likely allows them to consume greater quantities of low-quality food at a time, and to ferment it longer to extract more nutrients.
 Yak consume the equivalent of 1% of their body weight daily while cattle require 3% to maintain condition.
 They are grazing herbivores, with their wild ancestors feeding primarily on grass and sedges, with some herbs and dwarf shrubs.

 Reproduction and life history

 Yaks mate in the summer, typically between July and September, depending on the local environment.
-For the remainder of the year, many bulls wander in small bachelor groups away from the large herds, but, as the rut approaches, they become aggressive and regularly fight among each other to establish dominance.
-In addition to non-violent threat displays, bellowing, and scraping the ground with their horns, bull yaks also compete more directly, repeatedly charging at each other with heads lowered or sparring with their horns.
+For the remainder of the year, many bulls wander in small bachelor groups away from the large herds.
+Still, as the rut approaches, they become aggressive and regularly fight with each other to establish dominance.
+In addition to non-violent threat displays, bellowing, and scraping the ground with their horns, bull yaks compete more directly, repeatedly charging at each other with heads lowered or sparring with their horns.
 Like bison, but unlike cattle, males wallow in dry soil during the rut, often while scent-marking with urine or dung.
 Females enter oestrus up to four times a year, and females are receptive only for a few hours in each cycle.

 Gestation lasts between 257 and 270 days, so that the young are born between May and June, and results in the birth of a single calf.
-The cow finds a secluded spot to give birth, but the calf is able to walk within about ten minutes of birth, and the pair soon rejoin the herd.
+The cow finds a secluded spot to give birth, but the calf can walk within about ten minutes of birth, and the pair soon rejoin the herd.
 Females of both the wild and domestic forms typically give birth only once every other year, although more frequent births are possible if the food supply is good.

 Calves are weaned at one year and become independent shortly thereafter.
-Wild calves are initially brown in color, and only later develop the darker adult hair.
+Wild calves are initially brown in color and only later develop darker adult hair.
 Females generally give birth for the first time at three or four years of age, and reach their peak reproductive fitness at around six years.
 Yaks may live for more than twenty years in domestication or captivity, although it is likely that this may be somewhat shorter in the wild.